Back to Blog

 What AI Agents Cannot Do (Yet)

-They cannot guarantee zero hallucinations.
-RAG-based AI agents significantly reduce hallucination risk by grounding responses in your documents, but no current AI system can guarantee that it will never generate an incorrect statement.
-Good design (strong knowledge base, confidence thresholds, explicit "I don't know" fallback) minimizes this—but does not eliminate it.
+They can't promise zero hallucinations.
+RAG grounding cuts hallucination risk substantially by tying responses to your documents, but no AI system today can guarantee it will never produce a wrong statement.
+A strong knowledge base, confidence thresholds, and an honest "I don't know" fallback minimize the risk.
+They don't erase it.

 How the Industry Uses These Terms (And What They Actually Mean)